VernonGrant/Emacsify/README.md

 - Save command does not always work.
 - When commenting out an selected region, the region selection does not automatically disable.
 - When creating a vertical split, the cursor should say in the current window.
-- When pressing the undo keybinding (ctrl+/) there is a beep sound.
+- When pressing the undo keybinding (ctrl+/) there is a beep sound, related to electron.